-- 11.50 (2s) POLITICAL PARTY ACCOUNTS. (a) There is established a political party account for each eligible political party.
-Each political party account consists of all moneys designated by individuals for deposit in that account under s.
-71.10 (3) (a). - (b) From the account of each eligible political party, the board shall apportion moneys to eligible candidates representing that party who qualify to receive grants.
-Whenever an eligible candidate representing an eligible political party receives a grant, the state treasurer shall first make payment of the grant from the political

-- party account of that party, to the extent that sufficient moneys are available in that account to make payment of the grant. - (c) If a political party for which an account is established under this subsection ceases to be an eligible political party, the board shall transfer the unencumbered balance of that account to the general account. - Section 109.
-11.50 (2w) of the statutes is created to read: - 11.50 (2w) GENERAL ACCOUNT.
-There is established a general account within the fund consisting of all moneys designated by individuals for deposit in that account under s.
-71.10 (3) (a). - Section 110.
-11.50 (3) of the statutes is repealed. - SECTION 111.
-11.50 (4) of the statutes is repealed and recreated to read: - 11.50 (4) Payment of Grant amounts.
-The state treasurer shall make payment of each grant to an eligible candidate from the political party account of that candidate's political party, if any, if there are sufficient moneys in that account to make full payment of the grant, and then from the general account.
-If there are insufficient moneys in the general account to make full payment of a grant, the state treasurer shall supplement the general account from the appropriation under s.
-20.855 (4) (ba) in an amount sufficient to make full payment of the grant.
+11.50 (2s) POLITICAL PARTY ACCOUNTS. (a) There is established a political party 1 2 account for each eligible political party.
+Each political party account consists of all 3 moneys designated by individuals for deposit in that account under s.
+71.10 (3) (a).
+4 (b) From the account of each eligible political party, the board shall apportion $\mathbf{5}$ moneys to eligible candidates representing that party who qualify to receive grants.
+6 Whenever an eligible candidate representing an eligible political party receives a 7 grant, the state treasurer shall first make payment of the grant from the political 8 party account of that party, to the extent that sufficient moneys are available in that 9 account to make payment of the grant.
+10 (c) If a political party for which an account is established under this subsection 11 ceases to be an eligible political party, the board shall transfer the unencumbered 12balance of that account to the general account.
+13 SECTION 112.
+11.50 (2w) of the statutes is created to read: 14 11.50 (2w) GENERAL ACCOUNT.
+There is established a general account within 15the fund consisting of all moneys designated by individuals for deposit in that account under s.
+71.10 (3) (a).
+16 17SECTION 113.
+11.50 (3) of the statutes is repealed.
+18 SECTION 114.
+11.50 (4) of the statutes is repealed and recreated to read: 19 11.50 (4) PAYMENT OF GRANT AMOUNTS.
+The state treasurer shall make payment 20 of each grant to an eligible candidate from the political party account of that 21candidate's political party, if any, if there are sufficient moneys in that account to 22make full payment of the grant, and then from the general account.
+If there are 23insufficient moneys in the general account to make full payment of a grant, the state 24treasurer shall supplement the general account from the appropriation under s.

+25 20.855 (4) (ba) in an amount sufficient to make full payment of the grant.
 Except as provided in subs.
 (4m) and (10), the amount of each grant is the amount specified in sub.
+(9).
-(9). - Section 112.
-11.50 (4m) of the statutes is created to read: - 11.50 (4m) Grants for primary campaigns.
-If an eligible candidate who qualifies to receive a grant in a spring, general, or special election was opposed in the spring or September primary, or in a special primary, by a candidate who qualified to have his or her name appear on the primary ballot and the eligible candidate won

-- nomination in that primary, the board shall award to that candidate the primary grant specified in sub.
-(9) (a) at the same time that grants are distributed under that paragraph for the spring, general, or special election, provided that the candidate has filed with the board, no later than the time specified in s.
-8.10 (2) (a), 8.15 (1), 8.20 (8) (a), or 8.50 (3) (a) nomination papers containing at least the following number of valid signatures of electors for the office that the candidate seeks: - (a) For candidates for statewide offices, not less than 4,000 electors. - (b) For candidates for state senator, not less than 800 electors. - (c) For candidates for representative to the assembly, not less than 400 electors.
+4 11.50 (4m) GRANTS FOR PRIMARY CAMPAIGNS.
+If an eligible candidate who 5 qualifies to receive a grant in a spring, general, or special election was opposed in the 6 spring or September primary, or in a special primary, by a candidate who qualified 7 to have his or her name appear on the primary ballot and the eligible candidate won 8 nomination in that primary, the board shall award to that candidate the primary 9 grant specified in sub.
+(9) (a) at the same time that grants are distributed under that 10 paragraph for the spring, general, or special election, provided that the candidate 11 has filed with the board, no later than the time specified in s.
+8.10 (2) (a), 8.15 (1), 128.20 (8) (a), or 8.50 (3) (a) nomination papers containing at least the following number 13 of valid signatures of electors for the office that the candidate seeks: 14(a) For candidates for statewide offices, not less than 4,000 electors.

+(b) For candidates for state senator, not less than 800 electors.

+(c) For candidates for representative to the assembly, not less than 400 electors.